papa-whisky/connect-x/README.md

   * ~~Player can add multiple tokens by clicking again before animation completes.~~
 7. Optimisations.
   * TODO: Use event bubbling to refine color picker event handler.
+  * TODO: Create fillSquare function to clean up dropToken function.
+  * TODO: Avoid checking for winner when it's not possible that game has been won (e.g., not enough tokens dropped, checking for diagonals close to corners).